tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataDownloadQc/lessons/lesson5.md

 ## Trim Galore Output

 When you run the command above you will note several lines of output to the screen.
-We will focus on the
+We will focus on the summary section.

 _________________________________________________________________________________________________________________________________________________________